-Directors' report for the year ended 31 March 2022
+Directors' report for the year ended 31 March 2023 (continued)

-The directors present their annual report and the audited financial statements for the year ended 31 March 2022.
+The directors present their annual report and the audited financial statements for the year ended 31 March 2023.

 As set out in the statement of accounting policies, the annual report and financial statements have been prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101).